-The corner of his mouth quirked up in amusement.
+The corner of his mouth quirked up.
 “It helps me concentrate.”
-He groped in the depths of his knapsack for the ornate silver message boxes hidden away in a magical space at the bottom.
+He groped in the depths of his knapsack for the ornate silver message boxes hidden away in the magical space at the bottom.
 “And anyhow, Miss Lainie, how many men do you know what they wear when they’re naked?”

 “Well, just you,” she said.